-The Native American Rights Fund (NARF) is involved with the Brackeen case in two ways:
+The Native American Rights Fund (NARF) was involved with the Brackeen case in two ways:

-- Second, NARF facilitates the Tribal Supreme Court Project, which works to coordinate the broader pro-ICWA amicus strategy for the case.
+- Second, NARF facilitates the Tribal Supreme Court Project, which worked to coordinate the broader pro-ICWA amicus strategy for the case.

 Briefing in the case can be found at the Tribal Supreme Court Project website.

 ICWA is widely supported by an impressive array of stakeholders within and outside of Indian Country.
 At the lower court in Brackeen v.
 Haaland, 486 Tribal Nations, 59 Native organizations, 31 child welfare orgs, 26 states + DC, and 77 members of Congress offered support for ICWA.
 These supporters recognize that ICWA is firmly in the best interests of Native children.
 In keeping them connected to their extended family and cultural identity, the positive outcomes are far-reaching and include higher self-esteem and academic achievement.
 Further, they recognize that collaboration between sovereign Tribal Nations and state child welfare systems is effective and just governance.